 As of recently, this package contains build system to compile your NSIS scripts.
 To trigger a build, select “NSIS: Save & Compile” from the command-palette or use the keyboard shortcut.

-If you prefer working with specific compiler arguments, you can specify them in your Atom configuration.
+If you prefer working with specific compiler arguments, you can specify them in the package settings.
 Optionally, you can also specify the path to

 Should you prefer working with an existing third-party build system, the following packages already have support for NSIS.